Croatia in October: Weather, Hiking and More!

 One of the best things to do in Croatia in October is to explore the town of Dubrovnik and visit the sites like the Dubrovnik Cathedral and Treasury.
 However, since October is the rainy season in Croatia, it's a good idea to have a backup plan, such as visiting indoor attractions at museums and galleries in Old Town.

 For a beach holiday, head to the island of Brac and spend a few days swimming and sunbathing at Zlatni Rat, one of the most beautiful beaches in the Mediterranean.
 October is a low season for sailing trips in Croatia, but the winds are steady, and the sea is still warm from the higher summer temperature to take a cruise tour to visit other islands.
-Depending on the number of days you have in Croatia, you will find many different cruises to book.
+Depending on the how many days you spend in Croatia, you will find many different cruises to book.

 After exploring and swimming, end your holiday by getting pampered at some of Croatia's best spas.
 Big cities like Zagreb, Split, Zadar and Dubrovnik have luxury hotels with spas that offer relaxing massages and body treatments.
 You can also take advantage of the cool weather to visit the coastal wine region of Istria and explore its stunning vineyards.